 Wieselman, Brie.
 “Why Your Gut Health and Microbiome Make-or-Break Your Hormone Balance.”
 Brie Wieselman, 28 Sept.
 2018, briewieselman.com/why-your-gut-health-and-microbiome-make-or-break-your-hormone-balance/.

-The information herein on "Functional Endocrinology: Normalizing the Gut" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Functional Endocrinology: Normalizing the Gut" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 My Digital Business Card